Azure/azure-osconfig/docs/modules.md

 MmiSet takes as input arguments a handle returned by MmiOpen, the name of the Component (e.g. "CommandRunner"), the name of the Object (e.g. "commandArguments"), the desired Object payload formatted as JSON and not null terminated UTF-8 character string  and the length (size) in bytes of the JSON payload (without null terminator).
 The module can use the clientSession handle (module specific, could be a C structure or C++ class) to give context to the call or can ignore it.

-The objectName and payload must must match a desired MIM Object from the componentName MIM component and present in the module's MIM.
+The objectName and payload must match a desired MIM Object from the componentName MIM component and present in the module's MIM.
 There can only be one single MIM Object per MmiSet call.
 Modules must not accept MmiSet calls that are not following their MIM precisely.

 ```C
 int MmiSet(